isxcode/react-keycap/.github/ISSUE_TEMPLATE/project.md

 ---
-name: React Keycap Project
+name: For Project New Features
-about: Only for react keycap new features
+about: Use this template for new features.
-title:
+title: "[FEATURE NAME]"
-labels: project
+labels:
+assignees: ispong
 ---

 <!--
 !!!
 New Features  !!!
 -->
 **Describe the features**

 ***